peppinlepew/peptide-calc/README.md

 - Calculate BAC water required based on peptide quantity, dose, and units per dose
 - Real-time calculation updates as you enter values
 - Predefined common quantities and doses with custom options
-- Label generator with QR code linking to test results
+- Label generator with QR code and Data Matrix code options
-- Download labels as SVG or PNG
+- Download labels directly by clicking on the image
+- URL shortening integration for compact barcodes
+- Custom favicon and branding
 - Optimized for printing on small vials (10mm height)

 ## GitHub Pages